desau/BridgeSourceChecker/README.md

 1.)
 This is written in Typescript, so to run it locally, you need to have Node.js installed.
 Latest LTS Version should be fine: https://nodejs.org/en/download/

 2.)
-Download the code (either extract from the .zip or clone using Git)
+Download the code. (either extract from the .zip or clone using Git)

 3.)
 Install dependencies by running this command in the project folder:
 ```